isafemobile/StepCounter/README.md

 ## 📋 Debug and Analyze

-> Warning: Debug mode must be acitvated install ADB Wi-Fi to ease -debugging sensors on smartwatch without need for the dockstation that often disconnect upon moves. https://plugins.jetbrains.com/plugin/14969-adb-wi-fi
+> Warning: Debug mode must be acitvated

+>🛠️ Install ADB Wi-Fi to ease debugging of the step counter sensor on smartwatches without the need for a dock station that often disconnects upon movement.
+[Check it out here!](https://plugins.jetbrains.com/plugin/14969-adb-wi-fi)

  ----
-Enable debuggable-mode on SW1.1:
+# Enable debuggable-mode on SW1.1:

 1. Press the **Power-Button**, scroll down, and choose **Settings**
 2. Scroll down to **About Device**